-- Demonstrate knowledge, skill, and application of information systems to accomplish job objectives and Enhance workplace performance - Develop an awareness of microprocessors and digital computers - Demonstrate an understanding of operating systems - Use technology to enhance the effectiveness of communication skills utilizing word processing applications - Use technology to enhance communication skills utilizing presentation applications - Use technology to enhance the effectiveness of communication utilizing spreadsheet and database applications - Use technology to enhance communication skills utilizing electronic mail - Investigate individual assessment and job/career exploration and individual career planning that reflect the transition from school to work lifelong learning, and personal and professional goals - Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance - Demonstrate competence using computer networks, internet, and online databases to facilitate collaborative or individual learning and communication. - Demonstrate proficiency in page design applicable to the WWW - Develop an awareness of emerging technologies - Develop awareness of computer languages and software applications - Demonstrate comprehension and communication skills
+- Demonstrate knowledge, skill, and application of information systems to accomplish job objectives and enhance workplace performance. - Develop an awareness of microprocessors and digital computers. - Demonstrate an understanding of operating systems. - Use technology to enhance the effectiveness of communication skills utilizing word processing applications. - Use technology to enhance communication skills utilizing presentation applications. - Use technology to enhance the effectiveness of communication utilizing spreadsheet and database applications. - Use technology to enhance communication skills utilizing electronic mail. - Investigate individual assessment and job/career exploration and individual career planning that reflect the transition from school to work, lifelong learning, and personal and professional goals. - Incorporate appropriate leadership and supervision techniques, customer service strategies, and standards of personal ethics to accomplish job objectives and enhance workplace performance. - Demonstrate competence using computer networks, internet and online databases to facilitate collaborative or individual learning and communication. - Demonstrate competence in page design applicable to the WWW. - Develop an awareness of emerging technologies. - Develop awareness of computer languages and software applications. - Demonstrate comprehension and communication skills.

-Course Number: CTS0041

-Course Name: Computer Programmer Assistant (300 Hours)

-Occupational Completion Point: B
+Course Number: CTS0041 Course Name: Computer Programmer Assistant (300 Hours) Occupational Completion Point: B Intended Outcomes: (From FL DOE Curriculum Framework)

-- Use oral and written communication skills in creating, expressing and interpreting information and ideas. - Explore the characteristics, tasks, work attributes, options, and tools associated with a career in software development. - Demonstrate an understanding of the characteristics, use, and selection of numerical, non-numerical, and logical data types. - Distinguish between iterative and non-iterative program control structures. - Differentiate among procedural, object-oriented, compiled, interpreted, and translated programming languages. - Describe the processes, methods, and conventions for software development and maintenance. - Explain the types, uses, and limitations of testing for ensuring quality control. - Create a program design document using a common design tool. - Solve problems using critical thinking skills, creativity and innovation. - Use information technology tools. - Describe the importance of security and privacy information sharing, ownership, licensure and copyright. - Design a computer program to meet specific physical, operational, and interaction criteria. - Create and document a computer program that uses a variety of internal and control structures for manipulating varied data types. - Create and document an interactive computer program that employs functions, subroutines, or methods to receive, validate, and process user input. - Effectively communicate and collaborate. - Demonstrate the responsible use of technology and information.
+- Use oral and written communication skills in creating, expressing and interpreting information and ideas. - Explore the characteristics, tasks, work attributes, options, and tools associated with a career in software development. - Demonstrate an understanding of the characteristics, use, and selection of numerical, nonnumerical, and logical data types. - Distinguish between iterative and non-iterative program control structures. - Differentiate among high level, low level, procedural, object-oriented, compiled, interpreted, and translated programming languages. - Describe the processes, methods, and conventions for software development and maintenance. - Explain the types, uses, and limitations of testing for ensuring quality control. - Create a program design document using Unified Modeling Language (UML) or other common design tool. - Solve problems using critical thinking skills, creativity and innovation. - Use information technology tools. - Describe the importance of security and privacy information sharing, ownership, licensure and copyright. - Design a computer program to meet specific physical, operational, and interaction criteria. - Create and document a computer program that uses a variety of internal and control structures for manipulating varied data types. - Create and document an interactive computer program that employs functions, subroutines, or methods to receive, validate, and process user input. - Effectively communicate and collaborate. - Demonstrate responsible use of technology and information.